thorsten/phpMyFAQ/documentation/documentation.md

 phpMyFAQ addresses a database system via PHP.
 In order to install it you will need a web server that meets the following requirements:

 *   **[PHP](http://www.php.net)**
-    *   from version 5.5.0 (recommended: latest PHP 5.x)
+    *   from version 5.5.0 or 7.0 (recommended: latest PHP 5.x)
     *   register_globals = off
     *   magic_quotes_gpc = off
     *   safe_mode = off (recommended)